radar/ryanbigg.com/_posts/2022-11-28-hanami-20-thoughts.markdown

 I love that [Tim Riley, who is on the Hanami Core Team, is re-building Decaf Sucks in public](https://github.com/decafsucks/decafsucks) to really show how it's done.

+There's also a bunch of [Hanami screencasts (HanamiMastery) recorded by Seb Wilgosz](https://hanamimastery.com/), which come in both video and text format.

 Overall, I'm glad that the Hanami team has taken their time to really polish up this release, and I'm looking forward to building more things in what is shaping up to be _the_ Ruby web framework of the future.